Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Introduction

-Second, we study iterative approximation schemes for convex monotone semigroups which resemble Chernoff's original work, see~\cite{Chernoff68, Chernoff74}, that generalizes the Trotter--Kato product formula for linear semigroups, see~\cite{Trotter59,Kato78}.
-Starting with a generating family $(I(t))_{t\geq 0}$ of operators $I(t)\colon\Ck\to\Ck$, we construct a corresponding semigroup
+Second, we study Chernoff-type approximation schemes for strongly continuous convex monotone semigroups which resemble Chernoff's original work, see~\cite{Chernoff68, Chernoff74}, that generalizes the Trotter--Kato product formula for linear semigroups, see~\cite{Trotter59,Kato78}.
+Starting with a family $(I(t))_{t\geq 0}$ of operators $I(t)\colon\Ck\to\Ck$, we construct a corresponding semigroup as the limit